Mustafoski/Mustafoski.github.io/_posts/javascript/2023-03-31-Default Argument.md

 modified: 2023-02-12T15:39:55-04:00
 ---

 Default Argument
 <br><br>

-Double function with a parameter *numberOfTimes* means that a function is passed as an argument to the number of times it will be invoked that parameter *numberOfTimes*
+Double function with a parameter numberOfTimes means that a function is passed as an argument to the number of times it will be invoked that parameter numberOfTimes
 **Example**<br>
-console.log(double(10)) => we don't have to give another parameter because it is 1 per default.
+console.log(double(10)) => we don’t have to give another parameter because it is 1 per default.
 <br>
 Solution: 20
 <br>